 There is a crucial need for targeted natural and social science research that builds our understanding of ocean processes, helps identify possible solutions to critical challenges, and provides the knowledge needed to catalyse transformational changes in human behaviour.
 A variety of efforts to identify ocean research priorities have been undertaken in the past at national and regional levels, often through agency-led approaches that draw on eminent scientists for advice.

-Understanding differences in research priorities among scientists from different disciplines and regions is particularly important given the need to provide balanced advice to policy-makers and to bring cross-disciplinary research insights specifically to bear on cross-cutting ocean challenges.
+Understanding differences in research priorities among scientists from different disciplines and regions is particularly important given the need to provide balanced scientific advice to policy-makers and to bring cross-disciplinary research insights specifically to bear on cross-cutting ocean challenges.

 The growing move toward trans-disciplinary and sustainability science is well-recognized in the environmental field and will likely become increasingly important as scientists are called on to provide various types of science advice that help address society's most pressing and complex problems.